GDP in Korea

 Korea - GDP (billions of U.S. Dollars)

-FocusEconomics panelists see the economy contracting 0.9% in 2020, which is down 0.1 percentage points from last month’s forecast, before growing 3.2% in 2021.
+FocusEconomics panelists see the economy growing 3.1% in 2022, which is up 0.1 percentage points from last month’s forecast.
+For 2023, they see the economy growing 2.6%.

 Korea - GDP (USD bn) Data

 |GDP (USD bn)||1,465||1,500||1,624||1,725||1,646|

 5 years of economic forecasts for more than 30 economic indicators.

 |Bond Yield||1.68||1.55 %||Dec 31|

 Get a sample report showing our regional, country and commodities data and analysis.